danielcbit/apcctrl/doc/manual/manual.rst

 large (over 1000 bytes per status), the STATUS data is not automatically sent to the system log file.
-Instead, it is written as a series of data records in a specific file (normally /etc/apcctrl/apcupsd.status).
+Instead, it is written as a series of data records in a specific file (normally /etc/apcctrl/apcctrl.status).

 After each write, the file is rewound so that the size of the file remains constant.
-The STATUS file is kept for backward compatibility and will be eliminated in a future version of apcupsd.
-The preferred method for obtaining this information is from apcaccess or by using the CGI interface (see `apcupsd Network Monitoring (CGI) Programs`_).
+The STATUS file is kept for backward compatibility and will be eliminated in a future version of apcctrl.
+The preferred method for obtaining this information is from apcaccess or by using the CGI interface (see `apcctrl Network Monitoring (CGI) Programs`_).

 To make reading the status data reliable via a named pipe, the first record written contains a version number, the number of records that follow the first record, and the total number of bytes in those subsequent records.
-An actual example of such a status file (/etc/apcctrl/apcupsd.status) is shown below.
+An actual example of such a status file (/etc/apcctrl/apcctrl.status) is shown below.

 Consequently, the first record always consists of 24 bytes (23 characters followed by a newline).
 This record starts with APC and